-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-4.5 Protect Landscapes Along the Potomac River Medium Policy Short PC, TC Some Progress s High Town recently accepted the donation of riverside land but the Town has not yet developed a plan to protect and enhance this valuable landscape.
-RECOMMENDATIONS: The Planning Commission should develop and adopt a riverside protection and conservation plan.
-See also, LU 2.2.
-NER-4.6 Promote the Use of Conservation Subdivision Design Techniques Medium Policy Intermediate PC, TC Some Progress s High Town's Planned Unit Development requires conservation design standards.
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-4.5 Protect Landscapes Along the Potomac River Medium Policy Short PC, TC Some Progress s High Town recently accepted the donation of river RECOMMENDATIONS: The Planning Commis • • • NER-4.6 Promote the Use of Conservation Subdivision Design Techniques Medium Policy Intermediate PC, TC Some Progress s High Town's Planned Unit Development requires conservation design standards.
 RECOMMENDATIONS: That the Planning Commission develop and adopt conservation design standards and apply them to all requests for development, construction or substantial rehabilitation projects.
 See also, LU 2.6.
-NER-4.7 Partner with Environmental Organizations to Manage Protected Lands Low Policy Long TC Some Progress Medium See comments and recommendations in NER-1.4.
-NER-4.8 Protect Scenic Byways High Policy Intermediate PC, TC, CPC No Progress High The visual aesthetic of the rural highways and farm to market roads that lead into Shepherdstown help to shape the character of the town and give it its context in the rural landscape. own and give it RECOMMENDATIONS: The Town Council should make greater efforts to influence State highway maintenance to protect roadside areas in accordance with strategies and justifications in the Comprehensive Plan. is in accordance
+NER-4.7 Partner with Environmental Organizations to Manage Protected Lands Low Policy Long TC Some Progress Medium See comments and recommendations in NER -1.4.
+NER-4.8 Protect Scenic Byways High Policy Intermediate PC, TC, CPC No Progress High The visual aesthetic of the rural highways and farm to market roads that lead into Shepherdstown help to shape the character of the town and give it its context in the rural landscape.
+RECOMMENDATIONS: The Town Council should make greater efforts to influence State highway maintenance to protect roadside areas in accordance with strategies and justifications in the Comprehensive Plan.